mesosphere/marathon/docs/docs/application-basics.md

 curl -X POST http://10.141.141.10:8080/v2/apps -d @basic-3.json -H "Content-type: application/json"
 ```

-The above assumes that you've pasted the example into a file called `basic-3.json` and we're using [Playa Mesos](https://github.com/mesosphere/playa-mesos), a Mesos sandbox environment based on Vagrant, for testing out the deployment.
-When you submit above app definition to Marathon you should see something like the following for the tasks and configuration tabs, respectively:
+This assumes that you've pasted the example JSON into a file called `basic-3.json` and you're using [playa-mesos](https://github.com/mesosphere/playa-mesos), a Mesos sandbox environment based on Vagrant, for testing out the deployment.
+When you submit the above application definition to Marathon you should see something like the following in the Marathon UI (for the tasks and configuration tabs, respectively):

 <p class="text-center">
   <img src="{{ site.baseurl }}/img/marathon-basic-3-tasks.png" width="800" height="612" alt="Marathon deployment example: Docker image, tasks">